 Imagine exploring the ‘Romeo and Juliet' city of Verona before staying in an Italian Villa over the New Year.
-Experience stylish Milan, the romance of Venice, stay in the medieval Tuscan town of Lucca and visit Renaissance Florence.
+Experience stylish Milan, enjoy lunch in a Tuscan farmhouse, stay in the medieval town of Lucca and visit Renaissance Florence.

 Your tour commences this evening in Milan.
 A welcome drink and dinner are included in a local restaurant tonight.
 This is an ideal opportunity to get to know your fellow travellers.